Peter Doggart

 Arthur Peter Doggart (3 December 1927 – 17 March 1965) was an English cricketer active from 1947 to 1951 who played for Sussex.

 Peter Doggart was born in Earl's Court and died in Woodcote, Epsom.
+He had killed himself by overdosing on barbiturates.
 He appeared in nine first-class matches as a righthanded batsman who bowled right arm medium pace.
 He scored 228 runs with a highest score of 43 and took two wickets with a best performance of two for 8.